-Importantly, almost all Class I devices are exempt from the bulk of the FDA's regulatory process, including the mandatory reporting of device malfunctions and the injuries they cause.
-As a result, non-fatal surgical stapler malfunctions cannot be found on the Manufacturer and User Facility Device Experience, or MAUDE, a publically-accessible database run by the FDA that tracks medical device failures.
+Class I devices are exempt from many FDA regulations.
+This includes the mandatory reporting of malfunctions and injuries.
+Therefore, non-fatal surgical stapler malfunctions are not on MAUDE.
+This stands for Manufacturer and User Facility Device Experience.
+MAUDE is a public database that tracks medical device failures.

-The number of surgical stapling incidents submitted through the ASRP was so high that the FDA issued a letter to health care providers to warn them of the danger.5 According to the FDA's figures, from 2011 through March 31, 2018, reports indicated that there had been over 32,000 surgical stapling malfunctions that caused:
+The number of surgical stapling incidents submitted to ASRP was high.
+Finally, the FDA issued a letter to health care providers warning them of the danger.5 From 2011 through March 31, 2018, there had been more than 32,000 stapling malfunctions.
+These caused:

 - 366 deaths, and

-Many of these injuries and fatalities were the result of a defective stapler.6
+Many of these injuries and fatalities resulted from a defective stapler.6

-The FDA has announced that it would revisit its classification of surgical stapling devices as Class I medical devices.7 It also issued draft guidance for surgical stapling companies.8
+The FDA said it would reconsider its Class I classification of surgical staplers.7 It also issued draft guidance for surgical stapling companies.8

-Nevertheless, many lawsuits have gone to trial and led to sizeable verdicts for the victim.
-Most prominent among them was a recent California case that ended with a victim being awarded $80 million – including $70 million in punitive damages and surgical stapler manufacturer Ethicon.
-The victim had nearly died from complications after her anal canal was sealed shut by a defective surgical stapler that was subsequently recalled.9
+Nevertheless, many lawsuits led to sizeable trial verdicts.
+In 2015, Ethicon was ordered to pay $80 million to a surgical staple victim.
+That included $70 million in punitive damages.
+The victim had nearly died from complications.
+Her anal canal was sealed shut by a defective stapler.
+The stapler model was subsequently recalled.9

 - Past and future medical expenses,

-- Future inability to earn a living due to the injuries sustained,
+- Future inability to earn a living, and

 Contact us for help...